 Measuring SEO ROI

-“SEO takes a lot of work!”
+“SEO is a lot of work!”

 SEO is a lot of work, yes!

-I'll tell you what takes more work:
+I’ll tell you what is the most work:

 - Be on the second page of Google.